pelikhan/action-genai-commentor/README.md

 The action uses [GenAIScript](https://microsoft.github.io/genaiscript/) and [AST-GREP](https://ast-grep.github.io/).

 > [!NOTE]
 > This action uses GitHub Models for LLM inference.
+It really assumes you are using [GitHub Models at scale](https://docs.github.com/en/github-models/github-models-at-scale/use-models-at-scale).

 ## Supported languages: